zpqrtbnk/hazelcast-jex/README.md

 The example code then tries to find this entry in the map.

 ## Viridian Demonstration

+NOTE: for the demo in its current state to work on Viridian, the platform should already be able to accept jobs submitted from .NET.
+So, for the time being, this simply will not work.
+So we *have* to use the Java job-submitting code here.

 In order to submit the job to Viridian, using SSL, one need to use the Enterprise command-line.
 In the code below, `hz-cli` is from the Enterprise distribution.